No Surrender (2019)

-The 2019 No Surrender was a professional wrestling event produced by Impact Wrestling in conjunction with The Wrestling Revolver.
+The 2019 No Surrender was a professional wrestling event produced by Impact Wrestling in conjunction with Wrestling Revolver.
 It took place on December 7, 2019, at The Brightside Music & Event Venue in Dayton, Ohio.
 It was the 12th event under the No Surrender chronology and aired live exclusively on Impact Plus.

 Ten matches were contested at the event.
 In the main event, Sami Callihan successfully defended the Impact World Championship against Rich Swann.
 In other prominent matches, Eddie Edwards defeated Ace Austin in a Tables match, while Taya Valkyrie lost by disqualification against Havok to retain the Impact Knockouts Championship.

 Production

 Background

 No Surrender was produced as a monthly pay-per-view event by Impact Wrestling (then known as Total Nonstop Action Wrestling (TNA)) between 2005 and 2012.
 No Surrender was dropped after the 2012 edition as part of a larger shift in the company's monthly pay-per-view strategy, in which Impact replaced live, monthly pay-per-view events with the pre-recorded One Night Only specials starting in 2013.
 No Surrender would be retained as a recurring special episode of Impact's flagship television program from 2013 to 2015.

 On November 12, 2019, Impact Wrestling announced No Surrender would be brought back as a monthly special to be aired exclusively on Impact Plus.